Digital model railway control systems: Decoders

-Sound and function decoders

-Basic locomotive decoders provide control of speed and direction while supplemental function decoders control headlights, ditch lights, or movable non-traction components such as remote-controlled pantographs.

 Sound decoders play pre-recorded sound effects which may be synchronised with the locomotive speed, so that as a diesel locomotive starts from standstill, the sound decoder plays sounds of a diesel engine starting up.
 Sound decoders for steam locomotives can play "chuff" sounds synchronised with the driving wheels.

-Some decoders have all three functions—locomotive control, sound effects, and function control, in a single circuit.

 Feedback

-In some automated systems, the central unit needs to know when trains reach their destination or a certain point.
+In some automated systems, the central unit needs to know when trains reach their destination or a certain point on the track.
 This information is detected by a sensor, such as an infrared device placed between the tracks, a reed switch or a device which senses current draw in an isolated section of track.

 Feedback relays an electrical signal from the sensor hardware back to the digital central unit.
 The central unit can then issue commands appropriate for the specific sensor, such as triggering a signal, or level crossing.

 Feedback allows fully automated control of model trains.

 Computer interface

 Some central units allow connection to a computer, and a program can then fully automatically control all model train movements and accessories.
 This facility is particularly useful for display layouts.

 Programs have been developed allowing mobile devices to be used as controllers, which also requires the central unit to be connected to a computer.